 Plus, we produced a special series—erasing shame about mental health in Asian American communities—premiered in the summer of 2018.

 We are erasing shame together.
 We’re in this together.

-DJ Chuang is currently working as an internet engineer and lives in Orange County, California.
-As an Asian American of Chinese descent, who immigrated at the age of 8, he grew up in a traditional Chinese family.
+DJ Chuang is currently working as an internet engineer and lives in Orange County, California and he is an Asian American of Chinese descent.
 He has personally experienced how shame-based cultures can hold people back from human flourishing and healthy living.
-He is also a blogger at djchuang.com.
+He is long-time blogger at djchuang.com.

 Season 4 Co-Host

 Helen Choi is Korean Canadian.
 Helen Choi works as a dynamic, empathetic and experienced fundraiser.
 She is also a leading public relations consultant to nonprofits, public sector organizations and socially conscious driven for-profit enterprises.
 She is a strong advocate for compassion, generosity and thoughtful investment in causes related to vulnerable women and children.
 Learn more about her at iamhelenchoi.com.